-I am a Maitri Fellow at the Australia India Institute, University of Melbourne.
-My work is funded by the Australian Government’s Department of Foreign Affairs and Trade (DFAT) and administered by the Centre for Australia-India Relations.
-I was also the inaugural ‘Women in Tech’ Fellow for 2024 awarded by the Australian Consulate Bengaluru and the Australia India Institute.
+I am currently a Maitri Fellow at the Australia India Institute, University of Melbourne, where I am writing about authentication as a socio-technical process through which identities and entitlements, are verified and governed, shaping substantive experiences of citizenship in India’s Aadhaar-enabled Public Distribution System.
+The fellowship is funded by the Australian Government’s Department of Foreign Affairs and Trade (DFAT) and administered by the Centre for Australia–India Relations.
+I was also the inaugural Women in Tech Fellow (2024), awarded by the Australian Consulate-General in Bengaluru and the Australia India Institute.

 I hold a bachelor’s degree in Commerce and a master’s degree in Communication Studies from the University of Pune, and a PhD in Communication Studies from The University of Texas at Austin.
-Prior to joining IIIT Bangalore, I was a researcher with the Human Interactions group at Xerox Research Centre India, Bangalore.
+In what now seems like a previous life, I was a journalist with The Indian Express.

 I can be reached at preeti [dot] mudliar [at] unimelb [dot] edu [dot] au